DataBranner/RegexBlaster/README.md

 The game presently (20140506) works but a good deal of further functionality has still to be implemented.
 What you have here is a proof of concept.

+It has been tested on Ubuntu 14.04 and Mac OS 10.9.2.
+It generally doesn't display well when used with a projector, which seems to disturb `curses`.

 ### Contents of this directory

  * main file: `CODE/regex_blaster.py`